jinghzhu/JavaKnowledgeBase/Fundamental/fundanmental.md

 ### Data/Time changes
-The Date/Time API is moved to `java.time` package.
-Another goodie is that most classes are Threadsafe and immutable.
+Most classes are thread safe and immutable.

 <br>

 ### Parallel Array Sorting
 This feature adds the same set of sorting operations currently provided by the Arrays class, but with a parallel implementation that utilizes the Fork/Join framework.
-Additional utility methods were added to java.util.Arrays that use the JSR 166 Fork/Join parallelism common pool to provide sorting of arrays in parallel.
 The methods are called `parallelSort()` and are overloaded for all the primitive data types and Comparable objects.

 <br>